zaynaib/100-days-of-code/log.md

 .text("Hello World!") -> is to insert text into the DOM Did not realize this before.
 **Thoughts** :I'm still tired.
 I have to find a better way to sneak in some more coding lessons.
 Maybe study while I'm on the train.
 I also have to cut out meetups.
 Find a balance between work and play.

+### Day 8: April 25, 2018
+**Today's Progress**: Completed the animal card challenge from the Google Udacity Nanodegree.
+Thank goodness for the slack channel.
+I still have to work on css layout and better understand the box model.
+**Thoughts** : Still very sleepy.
+But I think I'm getting the hang of coding daily on the side.